Osteoporosis / Osteopenia

 What are Osteoporosis and osteopenia?

-Osteoporosis is not a problem in primitive and traditional cultures, where people live on a traditional diet and get sufficient exercise.
-However, in modern Western cultures 33% of women over the age of 50 years, and 10% of men over 50 suffer from the effects of osteoporosis.
+Osteoporosis is unknown in primitive and traditional cultures, where people live on a traditional diet and get sufficient outdoors and exercise.
+However, in modern Western cultures 33% of women over the age of 50 years and 10% of men over 50 suffer from the effects of osteoporosis.
 (1)

 Elderly people with osteoporosis who fracture a hip often have a life expectancy of less than a year.
-This situation is preventable, osteoporosis is not inevitable with ageing.
+This situation is preventable because osteoporosis is not inevitable with ageing.

 Standard / conventional medical treatments and drug prescriptions have not proved successful in preventing or treating osteopenia or osteoporosis.

-Bone is composed of many minerals including calcium, potassium, magnesium, sodium, sulphur, zinc, manganese, silicon, phosphorus, copper, strontium and boron.
+Bone is composed mostly (70%) of collagen which is a protein.
+It also has many minerals including calcium, potassium, magnesium, sodium, sulphur, zinc, manganese, silicon, phosphorus, copper, strontium and boron.
 Bone is used as a mineral bank, and the body will draw on a particular mineral if there is a shortage.
 Boron and vitamin D help other minerals to incorporate into the bone matrix.
 The importance of alkaline minerals is explained in alkaline-forming diet

 Causes and risk factors for osteopenia

 - Diet.
 High sugar, high processed food, standard American diet.
-Insufficient trace minerals and high quality protein.
+Insufficient trace minerals, natural vitamins and high quality protein.

-- Dairy products.
-Dairy products are not a good source of calcium, especially if they are pasteurised or low-fat.
+- Dairy products are not a good source of calcium, especially if they are pasteurised or low-fat.
 The enzymes in raw milk, and natural fats in unprocessed milk are required for their digestion, otherwise they actually have the effect of inhibiting calcium uptake.
+The exception is that cheeses made from raw milk are a good source of calcium.
+Unfortunately raw milk cheeses are only available in Europe and are outlawed or hard to buy in most other countries.

 - Lack of exercise, especially weight-bearing exercise that stresses the bones.
 Lack of exercise during younger years is a particular risk.